Central Provident Fund: CPF Life

-Medical Schemes
+Medical schemes

 Medisave

 Medisave may be used to cover self or dependents' hospitalisation expenses.
 It may also be used for certain outpatient treatments like chemotherapy and radiotherapy treatments.

 The Basic Healthcare Sum (BHS) is the maximum amount a citizen member can have in their MediSave account and is the estimated savings they need in their MediSave Account for their basic subsidised healthcare needs in old age.
 Part of citizen members' working contributions will be allocated to their MA until their balance reaches the Basic Healthcare Sum (BHS).
 Amounts above the BHS will be transferred to citizen members' other CPF accounts, depending on their age.

-Since 1 January 2004, CPF members who turn 55 and are able to meet the CPF Minimum Sum are required to set aside the Medisave Minimum Sum (MMS) in their MA when they make a CPF withdrawal.
-The MMS is set at $40,500 from 1 July 2013.
-OA and/or SA balances in excess of the Minimum Sum will be used to top up the MMS if it is insufficient.
+The BHS for members who turn 65 in 2024 is $71,500 and remains fixed for the rest of their lives.
+BHS for members who are below 65 in 2024 is $71,500 and will be adjusted yearly.
+Members do not need to make any top-up if they do not have the BHS.
+Policies on Medisave usage and BHS is determined by the Ministry of Health.

 Medishield Life

 MediShield Life is a catastrophic care scheme to help citizens and their dependents to meet the high medical costs of prolonged or serious illnesses.
 Medisave savings may be used to cover the premiums for MediShield Life.

-Medifund

-Created in April 1993, Medifund helps the poor and needy to cover their medical bills.
-It acts only as a backup scheme when CPF members have depleted their other health savings accounts.
-Medifund has a list of approved institutions and requires a comprehensive amount of documentation for applicants.
+Similar to Medisave, policies on Medishield Life coverage, usage and premiums are set by the Ministry of Health while the day-to-day operational aspects are run by CPF Board.

-Protection Schemes
+Protection schemes

 Eldershield

 ElderShield is a severe disability insurance scheme that provides monthly cash payout of $300 or $400 up to a maximum period of 5 or 6 years.
 CPF members with a Medisave account will be automatically enrolled into the scheme once they reach 40 years old unless they opt-out.
 In order to make a claim under this scheme, a person must lose the ability to perform at least three out of the six daily activities: Washing, Dressing, Feeding, Toileting, Mobility, Transferring.

 As of 2018, depending on the payout, entry age and gender, the annual premium for Eldershield ranges from $152 to $3132.
 This premium is non-guaranteed and may be adjusted in the future.

 According to Minister for Health Gan Kim Yong, about $2.6 billion have been collected in premiums for ElderShield, out of which around $100 million have been paid out in claims and $130 million in premium rebates from its inception in 2002 to end 2015.
 According to Gan Kim Yong, ElderShield collects premiums while the policyholder is aged 40 to 65, and provides lifetime coverage from age 40, even after the policyholder reaches 65 and stops paying premiums.
 The total amount of premiums collected exceed the amount of claims paid to-date because the premiums collected are meant to provide coverage against future claims throughout policyholders' lifetime.